Aranjedeath/mobile-gutenberg/README.md

 ### Still to research
 what jekyll plugins does github pages support?
 (IE: can there be a stripped down version of this project which can be run entirely through github, with an acceptable level of compromise to the design constraints?)

-is jQuery even feasible on mobile, due to how fucking gigantic it is? can a smaller version be built that gets rid of animations and things, while being significantly smaller?
+is jQuery even feasible on mobile, due to how fucking gigantic it is? can a smaller version be built that gets rid of animations and things, while being significantly smaller? -> jQlite seems to answer this.
+How powerful it is, is another question.
+I'd rather avoid js anywhere other than the editing interface, if I can (and for that, prose will do).